rvision/useForm/README.md

 ## Another form library?
 If you need performant forms library, please use [react-hook-form](https://react-hook-form.com/).

-If you think formState, control, Controller, useController, useFormContext, watch, useWatch, useFormState, useFieldArray is complicated to use, then read on.
+If you think ```formState, control, Controller, useController, useFormContext, watch, useWatch, useFormState, useFieldArray``` is complicated to use, then read on.

 ### Introduction
-This library works with controlled components only.
-Performance of re-renders depends on the number and types of components used.
+This library works with **controlled components only**.
+Performance of re-renders depends on the **number** and **types** of components used.
 For native inputs, it is fast, for custom components, your mileage may vary.

 ### Goals
 - **low learning curve**